|Years||1952 International Women’s Regatta (8o 1st)

 |Racing weight||“9 stone (57 kg) if I was lucky – I used to have two dinners a day!”|

-The photo above shows Barbara’s first race at home on the River Lea (I don’t know which one she is, though).
+The photo above shows Barbara stroking her first race at home on the River Lea and is from her personal collection.

 Getting into rowing